Skip to content

-UnPhiltered Trivia supports five distinct scoring formats.
+UnPhiltered Trivia supports seven distinct scoring formats.
 Each one changes how teams earn points and, more importantly, how engaged they stay throughout the round.
 Picking the right format for each round is one of the biggest levers a host has on the overall experience.

 Basic